milesfaster.co.uk - London Website

 Interior corridors are the site for an ever growing collection of original art from local artists.

 All of the bedrooms and suites are unique in style with a light and spacious modern design.
-Each room is equipped with the latest in high tech amenities and a large range of facilities.
+Each room is equipped with the latest in high tech amenities (IPod docks for example) and a large range of facilities.
+Every room has pinstriped carpets (in keeping with the designer suits worn by City workers).
+The base of each bed is covered in a jean-look fabric (homage to the design and fashion focus of the local area).
+Tattoo-style artwork has been embossed on to the leather bed headboards.
+Photography of the local area covers the walls with artistic pieces in the bathroom.

 Expect to find such luxuries as Frette linen sheets, pure wool carpets and giant antimacassars.
-Other amenities include Jacobson work lamp and Eames desk chair, dual-line direct dial telephone with voicemail, cable flat screen television (with on-demand movies), satellite radio, specially commissioned photography of the City, ipod docking station, CD and DVD player (library of discs available), free high speed internet access (wired and WiFi) , in-room laptop sized safe, individual air-conditioning and heat controls and mini-bar.
-Rooms are of course all en-suite with robes, toiletries and hairdryer supplied.
+Other amenities include Jacobson work lamp and Eames desk chair, dual-line direct dial telephone with voicemail, large flat screen television (with on-demand movies), satellite radio, specially commissioned photography of the City, ipod docking station, CD and DVD player (library of discs available), free high speed internet access (wireless), in-room laptop sized safe, individual air-conditioning and heat controls, fridge and mini-bar with free soft beverages.
+Rooms are of course all en-suite with robes, top brand toiletries and hairdryer supplied.
+Bathrooms are eco friendly.
 Bedroom windows can be opened by guest.
 Iron and ironing boards can be requested.
 Ipods and game consoles available for loan.
 Newspapers and magazines delivered to your room.
 Room service is 24 hours.

 The hotel has rooms especially suited for accessibility.
 These are located by fire exits and have amenities such as grab rails in the bathroom and induction switches for the heard of hearing.